AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    }
    ```

-   Adding to the `extendProductQueryWith` method is a powerful way to ensure additional product attributes are available to the rest of the model.
+   Adding to the `extendProductQueryWith` method is a powerful way to ensure that additional product attributes are available to the rest of the model.
 It also minimizes the number of queries executed.

-   In the above code the`addCustomSimpleField` is used to retrieve the `eco_friendly` attribute.
-This illustrates how you can query for any custom attributes that are part of the Adobe Commerce schema.
+   In the above code, the`addCustomSimpleField` is used to retrieve the `eco_friendly` attribute.
+This attribute illustrates how you can query for any custom attributes that are part of the Adobe Commerce schema.

    >[!NOTE]
    >
-   > The `createdAt()` method has actually been implemented as part of the [Product Interface](https://github.com/adobe/commerce-cif-magento-graphql/blob/master/src/main/java/com/adobe/cq/commerce/magento/graphql/ProductInterface.java).
+   > The `createdAt()` method has been implemented as part of the [Product Interface](https://github.com/adobe/commerce-cif-magento-graphql/blob/master/src/main/java/com/adobe/cq/commerce/magento/graphql/ProductInterface.java).
 Most of the commonly found schema attributes have been implemented, so only use the `addCustomSimpleField` for truly custom attributes.

-1. Add a logger to help debug the Java code:
+1. Add a logger so you can debug the Java&trade; code:

    ```java
    import org.slf4j.Logger;